Scroga/SAT-Project/README.md

 ## Problem description

 The Rural Postman problem involves finding a cycle in a graph that efficiently covers specific edges while adhering to certain limitations.
-Specifically, given an undirected graph with a set of nodes and edges, along with a subset F of required edges, the challenge is to determine if there exists a cycle that includes every edge in F, uses at most k edges in total, and allows nodes to be revisited (although, each edge can only occur once in the cycle).
+Specifically, given an undirected graph $G$ with a set of nodes and edges, along with a subset $F$ of required edges, the challenge is to determine if there exists a cycle that includes every edge in $F$, uses at most $k$ edges in total.
 More information about the Rural Postman problem can be found [online](https://en.wikipedia.org/wiki/Chinese_postman_problem).

 An example of a valid input format is: